chrisstef/ExpenseTrackerApp/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.

-Open https://chrisstef.github.io/ExpenseTrackerApp/ to view it in your browser.
+Open https://chrisstef.github.io/ExpenseTrackerApp/ to view a Demo in your browser.

 :)